-Note 3: Achievement in a foreign language skill test might be accepted as a credit.
-For the details, refer to the description regarding English subjects in liberal arts education in the Students Handbook.
+Note 4:Achievement in Foreign Languages skill test might be accepted as a credit.
+For further details, refer to "Foreign Languages" and "Credit based on Achievement in Foreign Language Skill Test" in the section for liberal arts education.

-Note 4: Students by the type A examination are required to take the subject "Elements of Calculus."
+Note 5: Students by the type A examination are required to take the subject "Elements of Calculus."
 Students by the type B examination are required to take the subjects "Seminar in Basic Mathematics I" and "Seminar in Basic Mathematics II".
 (It is desirable that also about students by the type A examination take the subjects "Seminar in Basic Mathematics II" and "Seminar in Basic Mathematics II".)

-Note 5: In order to acquire the license of education personnel, students need to take two credits in "Japanese Constitutional Law."
+Note 6: In order to acquire the license of education personnel, students need to take two credits in "Japanese Constitutional Law."